The ghosts of forgotten things: A study on size after forgetting: Preliminaries

 In what follows tautologies are excluded from formulae and from resolution derivations.
-As a result, resolving two clauses always generate a clause different from them.
+As a result, resolving two clauses always generates a clause different from them.

 A resolution proof $F \vdash G$ is a binary forest where the roots are the clauses of $G$, the leaves the clauses of $F$ and every parent is the result of resolving its two children.
-The alternative form of direct acyclic graphs can be converted to this by duplicating subgraphs.
-The increased number of nodes does not constitute a problem because resolution is not used for automated theorem proving in this article but as a theoretical tool.

 \begin{definition}